 Take Advantage of the “Sense of Urgency”

-Let’s face it; if people are still working their way through the shopping list this far into December, they’re probably starting to worry about whether they’re going to get everything done.
+Let’s face it; if people are still working through the shopping list this far into December, they’re probably starting to worry about whether they will get everything done.
 The super-organized among us will already be done and smugly relaxing by now, so it’s those last-minute shoppers you want to speak to.

-Then visibly countdown to the end of the offers on your website, in emails and on your social media.
-This acts as a compelling call to action for your customers as they won’t want to miss out.
+Then visibly countdown to the end of the offers on your website, emails, and social media.
+This is a compelling call to action for your customers, as they won’t want to miss out.

 Finally, remember to tell customers what’s happening.
-If you haven’t even heard of Green Monday, it’s unlikely shoppers will have.
+If you haven’t heard of Green Monday, shoppers will unlikely have.
 Having a clear campaign reminds those last-minute shoppers that they need to get a move on if they want to have all the presents under the tree!

 Combine with Super Saturday

-Super Saturday, the last Saturday before Christmas, is a day that all last-minute shoppers are dread.
-Because Green Monday is mainly online retail, while Super Saturday is more applicable for brick and mortar retailers, they’re the dream team for Christmas procrastinators.
+Super Saturday, the last Saturday before Christmas, is a day that all last-minute shoppers dread.
+Because Green Monday is mainly online retail, while Super Saturday is more applicable for brick-and-mortar retailers, they’re the dream team for Christmas procrastinators.

-When preparing your Green Monday marketing, think about combining it with your Super Saturday campaigns.
-If you have an email list send the information on both campaigns together, playing up the fact that people can get the deals online on Green Monday and in-store on Super Saturday.
+When preparing your Green Monday marketing, consider combining it with your Super Saturday campaigns.
+If you have an email list, send the information on both campaigns, showing that people can get the deals online on Green Monday and in-store on Super Saturday.